 - Filter papers

-- Build food calorimeter or even you can purchase it.
+- Build a food calorimeter, or even you can purchase it.

-- Collect different samples of algae from different sources like pond, ocean, marshes, or even swamps.
-Then, store these algae specimens in jar which is filled with some water.
+- Collect different samples of algae from different sources like ponds, oceans, marshes, or even swamps.
+Then, store these algae specimens in a jar which is filled with some water.

 - Note conditions in the notebook as to from where you have got the samples

-- Also record as to these conditions that had placed a growth stress on these algae.
+- Also, record these conditions that had placed a growth stress on these algae.

-- Make a hypothesis predicting as to which sample of algae contains more oil
+- Make a hypothesis predicting which sample of algae contains more oil

-- Take off the water from specimen containing the algae by heating in the microwave oven.
+- Take off the water from the specimen containing the algae by heating it in the microwave oven.
 Make sure you do not burn any of the algae

 - Measure about equal quantities of each kind of dried algae

-- Later fill up the water chamber of the calorimeter up to calibration point.
-Then measure water temperature
+- Later fill up the water chamber of the calorimeter to the calibration point.
+Then measure the water temperature

-- Continue the process of burning till the samples gets reduced to carbon.
+- Continue the process of burning till the samples get reduced to carbon.

-- Then, measure temperature of water after the completion of burning up of algae
+- Then, measure the temperature of the water after the completion of the burning up of algae.

-- Compute the number of calories that is produced by the burning of algae.
+- Compute the number of calories that are produced by the burning of algae.

 - Repeat this process for each of the samples of algae

-- Now, differentiate between the number of calories that is produced by burning up of each of samples of algae
+- Now, differentiate between the number of calories that are produced by burning up each of the samples of algae

-- Assess this hypothesis in the light of your experiment.
+- Assess this hypothesis in light of your experiment.

-Algaes require water, sunlight, nutrients along with carbon dioxide in order to grow.
-By photosynthesis process, algaes convert carbon dioxide into glucose.
-This glucose is broken down into some fatty acids which under the normal conditions are used for the production of membranes for the new algal cells.
-When these algaes are starved out of nutrients, then the fatty acids in them produce the fat molecules which is nothing but the oil or the fuel.
-Most of the algae does not produce much of oil unless & un-till they get physiologically stressed or say when they do not get their basic requirements which are necessary for the growth.
+Algaes require water, sunlight, and nutrients, along with carbon dioxide, in order to grow.
+Through the photosynthesis process, algae convert carbon dioxide into glucose.
+This glucose is broken down into some fatty acids, which under normal conditions, are used for the production of membranes for the new algal cells.
+When these algae are starved of nutrients, then the fatty acids in them produce fat molecules, which are nothing but oil or fuel.
+Most algae do not produce much oil unless & un-till they get physiologically stressed or, say, when they do not get their basic requirements which are necessary for growth.